andela-jkariuki/checkpoint-four-learn-party/readme.md

 **2. User profile**

-Update your profile details, avatar or simply put up a small bio about yourself that your video fans can read about.
+Update your profile details, avatar or simply put up a small bio about yourself that your video viewers can read about.

 **3. Video Resources**

-Having fun yet?

-Create new videos on your profile, edit exisiting details or delete your uploaded videos entirely.
+1. Create new videos on your profile, edit exisiting details or delete your uploaded videos entirely.

-Keep track of all the videos you have uploaded straight from your dashboard.
+2. Keep track of all the videos you have uploaded straight from your dashboard.

 **4. Favorite, Comment, Engage**

-Like what you see?

-Engage other learners on the comment section of the videos that capture your attention.
+1. Engage other learners on the comment section of the videos that capture your attention.

 Too many videos?

-Favorite the videos you like and revisit them later on your profile.
+2. Favorite the videos you like and revisit them later on your profile.

 **5. Trendy Videos**